Blog

 What Makes A Good Giving Page

 The ultimate goal of any giving page is to encourage visitors to make a donation.
-After filling out 10+ donate forms during this year’s GivingTuesday, I jotted down some best practices and I took note of the most engaging elements of a well-designed giving page.
+After filling out 10+ donate forms during GivingTuesday, I took note of the most engaging elements of a well-designed giving page and jotted down my best practices.

 The key to success is a good user experience, and while your supporter is there keep them involved.
 Whether you are creating a giving page for the first time or need to refresh your organization’s page with new content, here are 5 things to consider when designing a giving page.